While You're Away

-If you're travelling around Victoria this summer, there are a few things you need to do before you leave and while you are away.
+If you're travelling around Victoria in summer, there are a few things you need to do before you leave and while you are away.

 Before you leave

-- Check the Fire Danger Rating for your destination on the Emergency Victoria website as you may not have phone reception across all parts of regional Victoria.
+* Check the Fire Danger Rating for your destination on the Emergency Victoria website emergency.vic.gov.au as you may not have phone reception across regional Victoria.

 What are Fire Danger Ratings and Total Fire Bans?